-Since the summer festival season is starting up I asked a few travel bloggers what their favourite festivals were.
-If you missed Part 1 just go here.
-This week three more travel bloggers share the festivals that they love.
-Here they are.
+Since the summer festival season is starting up I asked a few travel bloggers what some of their favourite festivals are.
+If you missed it Part 1 is here.
+This week three more travel bloggers talk about the festivals that they love.

 Sonoma Wine Country Weekend